 In May 2017, I was awarded MIT’s Priscilla King Gray Award for Public Service, which recognizes “outstanding personal dedication to social change, long-term and in-depth involvement in public service, and leadership in community initiatives.”
 One of my most meaningful public service experiences in graduate school was helping to design and teach an urban sociology course about inequality inside prison where half the students were incarcerated and the other half were visiting from MIT.

-My dissertation project explores how and why low-income residents create community-based media in post-Sandy New York City and post-Katrina New Orleans.
-I partnered with grassroots organizations in both cities to understand how different groups use low-tech and high-tech tools to amplify their voice both immediately and years after these disasters.
+My thesis, which won the Departmental Outstanding Ph.D. dissertation award, explored how and why low-income residents create community-based media in post-Sandy New York City and post-Katrina New Orleans.
+I partnered with grassroots organizations in both cities to understand how different groups use tech tools to amplify their voice both immediately and years after these disasters.
 My research focuses on a crucial aspect of the architecture of inequality that characterizes U.S. cities, unequal access to the production of knowledge through media, and identifies promising new social and technological infrastructure that can help address these significant disparities.

 Previously, I was a Research and Communications Associate at the Boston Foundation helping to develop data democratization projects and impact measures for grant-making.
 I conducted research in Mumbai about non-profit capacity in slums and was an Assistant Project Manager at Telesis Corporation, a mission-driven affordable housing developer.